-As the cases are rising with strict state-wise restrictions, the country expects a soft steady growth in Q1 FY 22, financial experts said in one of her reports.
+As the cases are rising with strict state-wise restrictions, the country expects soft, steady growth in Q1 FY 22, financial experts said in one of her reports.

-Rising Covid infections leads to high inflation that even MPC will not be able to ignore the inflation effect.
+Rising Covid infections lead to high inflation that even MPC will not be able to ignore the inflation effect.
 Retail inflation rose to 5.03% which is a three month high in February as food prices saw a modern bounce back.
-According to the MPC said in his last meeting, fundamental requirements such as food, fuel all have risen.
+According to the MPC said in its last meeting, fundamental requirements such as food, fuel all have risen.

-As the inflation rate is still moving upward, excess liquidity, volatility in the crude oil prices can lead to upward risk, Rao further said.
+As the inflation rate is still moving upward, excess liquidity and volatility in crude oil prices could lead to upward risk, Rao further said.
 Once the current output gap narrows, surplus liquidity conditions could put pressure on prices, and the RBI will have to be vigilant.